dagmarveronika/sql-charlotta-dellborg-de24/README.md

-# sql course using duckdb
+# SQL course using duckdb